ccoenen/flamegraph/README.md

 ## Usage

 Note: Only supported on Ruby 2.0.
-Gathering stack traces is too slow on earlier versions of Ruby or JRuby
+Gathering stack traces is too slow on earlier versions of Ruby or JRuby.
+Will currently not work on windows.

 ```ruby